A BRIEF HISTORY OF HOUSES

 In Catal Huyuk there were no panes of glass in windows and houses did not have chimneys.
 Instead, there were only holes in the roofs to let out the smoke.
 Inside houses were plastered and often had painted murals of people and animals on the walls.
 People slept on platforms.
 In Catal Huyuk the dead were buried inside houses.
 (Although they may have been exposed outside to be eaten by vultures first).

 By 4,000 BC farming had spread across Europe.
 When people began farming they stopped living in tents made from animal skins and they began to live in huts made from stone or wattle and daub with thatched roofs.
 Bronze Age people lived in round wooden huts with thatched roofs.

 The first civilization arose in Sumer (which is now Iraq).
-There were a number of city states.
+There were a number of city-states.
 Each city had a protector god and the king was regarded as his representative on earth.
-Below the king were nobles and rich merchants who lived in considerable comfort in large houses with many rooms.
-Their houses were two story high and they were arranged around a courtyard.
+Below the kings were nobles and rich merchants who lived in considerable comfort in large houses with many rooms.
+Their houses were two-story high and they were arranged around a courtyard.
 However poor people lived in simple huts.